 The beginning or end of the day is often used to discuss small matters of both success and concern and we feel that it is very important to inform parents from the outset of any concerns that we might have.
-However, due to the current covid-19 pandemic we will not be able to discuss any issues at length at the classroom door, therefore if there are any issues that need to be discussed with the teacher, parents are to make an appointment to via school office.
 We ask parents to share in our positive approach to behaviour so that the children experience consistency.